scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

 Just-in-time (JIT) compilation with Numba
 ------------------------------------------

-The other major approach to achieve speedups in this work has been to focus on making expensive functions run more quickly.
+The first major approach to achieve speedups in this work has been to focus on making expensive functions run more quickly.
 To achieve this, we have used Numba :cite:`lam_numba:_2015` is a just-in-time compiler for Python.